jwluv/HomeIoT_CCTV/README.md

 To install Node.js,
 > sudo apt-get install -y nodejs

-To check the version of Node.js,
+To check the version of Node.js, installed,
 > node -v

 Place the source codes such as cctv_control.js, public/cctv_control.html and camera_move.py in the same directory on Raspberry Pi.

-To run Node.js on Raspberry Pi, you have to use npm, Node.js package manager.
+To run Node.js on Raspberry Pi, you have to use npm, Node.js package manager which is installed with Node.js.
 After that, run Node.js file, cctv_control.js.
 (npm is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.)

 > npm init <br>